 Appliance trust: none

-You can see that by default, VLAN 1 is configured as Native.
-Let's change it to be another value.
-This is done using the switchport trunk native vlan command in interface configuration mode.
-Always have in mind that this configuration is locally significant and has to be manually configured to match on both sides of the trunk link otherwise a faulty sate occurs.
+You can see that VLAN 1 is configured as Native by default.
+Let's change it to another value using the switchport trunk native vlan command in interface configuration mode.
+Always remember that this configuration is locally significant and has to be manually configured to match both sides of the trunk link; otherwise, a faulty state occurs.

 Enter configuration commands, one per line.
 End with CNTL/Z.